Pleural Diseases

 Potentially fatal asbestos pleural diseases include:

-• Pleural mesothelioma: The prognosis of patients with pleural mesothelioma is generally poor.
+• Pleural mesothelioma: The average pleural mesothelioma prognosis is generally poor.
 According to Penn Medicine, patients with the condition typically only live for 4 to 18 months after diagnosis, and the 5-year survival rate is just 10%.
 Surgery, chemotherapy, and other treatments can improve a patient’s prognosis.

-• Pleural effusion: Because patients with pleural effusion often have fatal conditions too, such as lung cancer, the prognosis is generally poor.
-According to a study in the Journal of Pulmonary & Respiratory Medicine, about one-third of 104 patients who were admitted to the hospital after a pleural effusion died within a year.
+• Pleural effusion: Because patients with pleural effusion often have fatal conditions too like lung cancer, the prognosis is generally poor.
+According to a study in The Journal of Pulmonary & Respiratory Medicine, about one-third of patients who were admitted to the hospital after a pleural effusion died within a year.

-• Pneumothorax: The severity of pneumothorax may vary.
-If patients experience only a partial lung collapse, they may be able to recover without complications.
+• Pneumothorax & atelectasis: If patients experience only a partial lung collapse, they may be able to recover without complications.
 However, in serious cases, some patients may die from a complete lung collapse.

 Compensation for Asbestos-Related Pleural Diseases